-Under the DR-43442017 and DR-43532018 Unmet Recovery Needs Action PlanPlans, LMI communities were also assessed according to the Social Vulnerability Index (SoVI).
+Under the DR-4344 and DR-4353 Action Plan, LMI communities were also assessed according to the Social Vulnerability Index (SoVI).
 The SoVI identifies vulnerabilities in communities and compares social factors, by geography, that may determine a community's uneven ability to prevent suffering and loss after a disaster.
 It includes many social and housing categories that may impact the community, including the LMI population, disability status, number of multifamily developments and mobile homes, and rates of overcrowding.
-In the unmet needs analysis completed for the DR-43442017 and DR-43532018 events, the SoVI provided additional information in determining where funding allocations may support mitigation for pre-existing socially vulnerable areas.
+In the unmet needs analysis completed for the DR-4344 and DR-4353 events, the SoVI provided additional information in determining where funding allocations may support mitigation for pre-existing socially vulnerable areas.
 This data will be used to inform the needs for mitigation assistance to LMI households or areas, and within the MID.
-While HCD will account for protected classes and vulnerable pollution in project selection, SOVI will not be used as a determining factor for project selection.
-The following figure shows the SoVI ratings for the MID2017 and 2018 impacted counties and counties with MID zip codes.
+While HCD will account for protected classes and vulnerable population in project selection, SOVI will not be used as a determining factor for project selection.
+The following figure shows the SoVI ratings for the MID counties and counties with MID zip codes.